KhaledHosseini/play-microservices/scheduler/scheduler-service/readme.md

 ---

-- **Database service: Mongo**
+## Database service: Mongo

 > - Create a folder for the project and choose a name for it (such as 'microservice').
 Then create a folder named `scheduler`.
-This folder is the root directory of scheduler service.
+This folder is the root directory of current project.
 You can then open the root folder in VS Code by right-clicking on the folder and selecting 'Open with Code'.
 > - Inside the root directory create a folder with the name scheduler-db-service, then create the following files inside.
 > - Create a Dockerfile and set content to `FROM mongo:7.0.0-rc5`
 > - Create a file named pass.txt and set content to a `password`